SABRE Research UK is an independent, British, non-profit registered charity.

 • Help to prevent waste of funding and resources in medical research

 SABRE invites key stakeholders ( the public, patient's groups, funders, institutions, journals, scientists, government, regulators, industry and animal protection groups) to comment on the 10Rs+ recommendations.
-Comments may be made via WordPress Blog or by using the Contact Us form (in menu on left).

 Over the next years, the most important medical journals will be available online, free and in full-text.
 The unrestricted access to scientific knowledge - the new standard in medical publishing - will have a major impact on medical practice.